NeuralMMO/beta/rst/game_wiki.rst

 Agents have food / water bars starting on 100

-Walk on food tile - regain full food.
+Agent walks on a food tile - regains full food.
 Tile disappears.
-Will respawn later, at a random time and same place.
+Will respawn later, at a random time in the same place.

-If you adjacent to water tile - regain full water.
-Done.
+Agent is adjacent to a water tile - regains full water.

 Skills - prospecting, carving, alchemy - walk on resource tile.
 Get the resource.
 Will respawn later, same place.
 Will be a different quality/level of resource, depending on Agent levels/tools.

 .. dropdown:: About the tile generation algorithm